dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateFunction.md

 </div>
 Table functions return `TableType` results.
-Currently, only Splice Machine-style table functions are supporte, which are functions that return JDBC *ResultSets.*
+Currently, only Splice Machine-style table functions are supported, which are functions that return JDBC *ResultSets.*
+{% if site.build_type != "Doc" %}
+You cannot currently write table functions in Python.
+{: .noteIcon}
+{% endif %}

 When values are extracted from a *ResultSet*, the data types of the values are coerced to match the data types declared in the